Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_ampc_agents_relnotes.md

 Current release (1.1.5) of the Amplify Mulesoft agent is available on [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.

-* No new updates
+* No new updates.

 ## Fixed issues

 The following agent issues are fixed in this update:

-* **Istio TA does not receive expected log entries from istio**.
-For the traceability agent to work properly, it requires that the envoy filters are deployed in each namespace that logs need to be gathered from.
+* **Istio TA does not receive expected log entries from Istio**.
+For the Traceability Agent to work properly, it requires that the Envoy filters be deployed in each namespace that logs need to be gathered from.
 * **Istio TA does not record all hops**.
 * **OAS3 spec parser does not set the auth policies within the service body**.
-Previously, the agent was not able to parse correctly an OAS3 specification to discover the type of security.
-Now, agent discover correctly the type of security defined in the specification (swagger2 / OAS3).
+Previously, the agent was not able to correctly parse an OAS3 specification to discover the type of security.
+Now, the agent correctly discovers the type of security defined in the specification (swagger2 / OAS3).

 ## Known limitations